 I’m sorry.
 I’ll stop now.
 But really—airplanes are such a terrible idea.
 I always forget this until I’m a million miles in the air, moving at the speed of light and suddenly too afraid to walk to the bathroom because I might shake the plane.

 But let’s assume I made it.
 Facebook, Twitter, and Instagram can hopefully confirm this.
 Except I have no idea if there will be internet access.
 Future Aussa is in Costa Rica and doesn’t know what all that entails.
-I’ve been to Guatemala, which is like Costa Rica’s “bad seed” cousin who shows up to Thanksgiving with white powder on its nose, and I’m pretty sure we had to go to a café to use the internet while we were there.
+I’ve been to Guatemala, but I’m pretty sure we had to go to a café to use the internet while we were there.

 I want to go ahead and make a few predictions about our honeymoon, just so I can feel smug and self-righteous when I come back and they’re all true: